musnows/Kook-Valorant-Bot/README_EN.md

 KOOK(once called kaiheila) is a Chinese voice communication software.

->Because this bot are only used in Chinese platform,so I didn't write a more detailed Readme in English.Sorry for that
+>Because this bot are only used in Chinese platform,so I didn't write a more detail Readme in English.Sorry for that

-This robot is still at an extremely early stage, and many of the functions I want have not yet been realized.

-~~For safety reason, the development of /store and /nightmarket has been canceled~~

 I just develop basic `/login` and `/shop` to fetch daily shop, hoping it's save for using

+* night market check as `/night` command was publish at `v0.2.4`

 ----